aarongilly/notes/content/SysML.md

 SysML is a offshoot of [[UML]] 2.0 that aims to achieve Model-Based Systems Engineering ([[MBSE]] ).
 It supports specification analysis, design, verification and validation of a broad range of systems including hardware, software, information, processes, personnel, and facilities.

 SysML is codified into **ISO/IEC 19514:2017** - "Information Technology - Object Management group systems modeling language" by the Object Management Group and [[ISO]].

+### Quirks of SysML
+SysML model organization is up to the modeler, which frankly sucks.
+Folders are called *packages*. [[Package Diagrams]] are there to explain your organizational scheme, which means it's not self explanatory.
+To make matters more confusing, there's a difference *containment* and *ownership*.
+It's possible for packages to *contain* elements that are *owned* by other elements.

 ### V2
 SysML 2.0 is coming out SOON™️ and will represent a serious, massive improvement over the current standard (my opinion).
 It will include a further break from UML, but in doing so a more consistent and refined language.
 And, most importantly, a *textual* language and standard API to go along with the Graphical language.
 Although, unlike [[OPM]] that textual language does not read like regular english.